VaidehiPusadkar/Benchmarking-profilers-on-ancient-metagenome/README.md

 These scripts can be used to generate 5 million (specified by `-n`) single-stranded metagenome reads (specified by `-ss`) on a HiSeq 2500 Illumina run.
 The rates of deamination, fragment length, and contamination can be adjusted using the options `-damage`, `-l`, and `-comp`, respectively.

 2. Profiler_run

+The metagenome profilers were assessed on simulated metagenomic samples and were grouped based on their algorithm for taxonomic assignment.
+DNA-to-DNA comparison methods include Kraken2 (version 2.1.3), KrakenUniq, (version 1.0.2), and Bracken (version 2.5.0), which match metagenomic reads to the DNA sequences in the microbial database.

+Kaiju (version 1.8.2) represents the DNA-to-protein profiler, which compares each of the six-frame translations of metagenomic reads to protein sequences in the microbial database.
+The database of Kaiju was downloaded from https://kaiju.binf.ku.dk/server, and we further downloaded the RefSeq database (dated 02-26-2021).

+mOTUs (version 2.6.1) and Metaphlan4(version 4.0.4) represent marker-based profilers, which align metagenomic reads to marker sequences unique to different microbial taxa in the database.